davidjguru/davidjguru.github.io/_posts/2020-11-10-Playing-with-PHP-8-Performance.md

 router_https_port: "443"
 ```

-So, after the restart, connect to the main container and get the PHP version:
+So, after restart, You'll be able to connect to the main container and get the PHP version:

 ```bash
 $ ddev ssh